leynos/lag-complexity/docs/lag-complexity-function-design.md

 - The variance calculation will be tested against known inputs and edge cases (e.g., zero-length vectors, vectors with all identical elements).
-- Each `Sigma` normalization implementation will be tested to ensure it correctly scales inputs according to its formula and handles values outside the calibrated range gracefully (clipping).
+- Each `Sigma` normalisation implementation will be tested to ensure it correctly scales inputs according to its formula and handles values outside the calibrated range gracefully (clipping).
 - The `Schedule::ExpDecay` logic will be tested to confirm that the threshold